gamahachaa/grav-xapi/README.md

 # xAPI Plugin

-The **xAPI** Plugin is for [Grav CMS](http://github.com/getgrav/grav) to send [XAPI (Tincan)](https://github.com/adlnet/xAPI-Spec) statements to an LRS.
+The **xAPI** Plugin is for [Grav CMS](http://github.com/getgrav/grav) to send [xAPI (Tincan)](https://adlnet.gov/projects/xapi/) [statements](https://drive.google.com/file/d/0BxhK5TH2EsphZFBXeVNnSGozWEE/view) to an [LRS](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-About.md#def-learning-record-store).
 So far this plugin only sends statements for storage.
 It doesn't provide yet any LRS query.

 How does it works :
 - When a user opens a page: